 Houston cruise port terminal (Bayport) was built (finished) in 2008, but was officially opened in November 2013. it used to serve two cruise lines – Princess and NCL Norwegian.
 The round-trip Western Caribbean cruise itineraries from Houston included as ports of call Cozumel (Mexico), Roatan Island (Honduras), and Belize City.

-In 2016, Port of Houston exited the cruise ship business as the port commissioners desided to sell the gangway system.
+In 2016, Port Houston exited the cruise business as the port commissioners desided to sell its gangway system.

-- Initially, the port expected annually around 300,000 cruise ship passengers.
+- Initially, the port expected annually around 300,000 cruise passengers.

-- Bayport Cruise Terminal was opened in 2008, but the first ships arrived in 2012, with Princess and NCL Norwegian homeporting in Houston TX.
+- Bayport Cruise Terminal was opened in 2008, but the first ships arrived in 2012, with Princess and NCL Norwegian homeporting vessels here.

 - Princess started turnaround port operations in 2013-2014 with a total of 27 departures.

 - NCL Norwegian started its operations in 2014 with a total of 75 ship calls over 5-year period, plus 2 more years optional.

 - To allure Princess and NCL, Bayport paid the companies, respectively, USD 685,000 and USD 6 million.
 Both deals also included free of charge use of the cruise terminal facility.